naragurgel/workout_prescription/README.md

 ## Agile Tool
 🚨**Required**

 You are required to use an agile tool to track user stories through the development process.
-You could use a spreadsheet, JIRA, or another tool, and CI taught you how to use GitHub Issues to write your user stories.
+You could use a spreadsheet, JIRA, or another tool, and CI taught you how to use GitHub Issues to write your user stories.The website aims to empower users by offering a convenient and accessible resource that guides them in achieving their desired fitness outcomes, whether it's weight loss, muscle gain, improved cardiovascular health, or overall well-being.

 - State what tool you used (GitHub, Jira, Rally, Trello, a spreadsheet)
 - Include a link to the tool's product/progress board